 There are some purists, especially among the Russians that I know, that believe that friendships of utility and pleasure are not friendships at all, that they do not deserve the name.

 Montaigne allowed for some level of friendship with his doctor, his lawyer, his mule driver, and his cook.
-But he believed that in this type of friendship, or acquaintanceship, he need only concern himself with the part of the man’s character that concerns him.
+But he believed that in this type of friendship, or acquaintanceship, he need only concern himself with the part of the man’s character that concerned him.

 I am not as much afraid of a gambling mule-driver as of a weak one, or of a profane cook as of an ignorant one. ~ Montaigne